Last Updated on March 6, 2023 by Hassan Abbas

 The jury may still be out on this one, but some studies have suggested that decaf coffee may be linked to an increased risk of miscarriage and impaired fetal growth.
 Other research has found no such association.
 If you’re pregnant or trying to conceive, you may want to limit your intake of decaf coffee or avoid it altogether.
 Some studies have suggested that decaf coffee may be linked to an increased risk of miscarriage and impaired fetal growth.

 Other research has found no such association.
 If you’re pregnant or trying to conceive, you may want to limit your intake of decaf coffee or avoid it altogether.
-Some studies have suggested that decaf coffee may be linked to an increased risk of miscarriage and impaired fetal growth, so if you’re pregnant or trying to conceive, you may want to limit your intake of decaf coffee or avoid it altogether.
+Some studies have suggested that decaf coffee may be linked to an increased risk of miscarriage and impaired fetal growth, so if you’re pregnant or trying to conceive, you may want to limit your intake of this coffee or avoid it altogether.

 The best way to avoid the risks is to limit your intake.